Sea Turtle Conservation Program

 Prioritized focus on reducing the consumption of single-use plastics.

 The Florida Aquarium uses a comprehensive conservation approach that amplifies our expertise, leverages partnerships and maximizes our ability to successfully protect sea turtles and restore their populations.
-This work cannot be done alone and we are proud to partner with the following agencies and organizations!
+This work cannot be done alone and we are proud to partner and to receive sponsorships from the following agencies and organizations!

 All sea turtle rehabilitation work conducted by The Florida Aquarium is done with the approval of the U.S. Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission (FWC) under conditions not harmful to marine turtles and authorized under conservation activities pursuant to FWC MTP-21-179.